jrudar/Triglav/paper/paper.md

 With this metagenomic data, we show that `Triglav` identifies a set of features more stable than those identified by competing methods (see \autoref{fig:overview1}) [@Stability].
 By identifying stable sets of predictive features, `Triglav` may lead to useful interpretations of the underlying data.

-![`Triglav` analysis identifies a stable set of features from a real-world dataset of 16S rRNA amplicon sequencing data from patients suffering from Crohn's Disease and healthy controls [@CD].
-**A**, a comparison of `Triglav` performance against several common approaches.
-**B**, SAGE importance scores from each of the selected features.
-Many of the selected features were also detected in @CD.
-**C**, a clustermap of the top features from each cluster visualizing differences in the microbiomes of healthy patients (blue) and those suffering from Crohn's Disease (red).
-\label{fig:overview1}](Figure 1.png)

 # Statement of need

 As datasets grow in complexity and features, analysis becomes increasingly difficult due to noise and irrelevant features in the data.